China's steel city feels impact of pollution regulations

 Mills in areas surrounding Beijing will also have to reduce output from Aug.
 20 to Sept.
 3 to help air quality as the city commemorates the 70th anniversary of the end of the Second World War.

-The cut backs are already having an impact on local steel prices, with steel billet in Tangshan rising by 12.6 percent to 1,880 yuan per ton since hitting a low of 1,670 yuan on July 8, according to data provider Mysteel.
+The cut backs are already having an impact on local steel prices, with steel billet in Tangshan MYSTL-Q235-FTAN rising by 12.6 percent to 1,880 yuan per tonne since hitting a low of 1,670 yuan on July 8, according to data provider Mysteel.

 Xue Heping, a China Iron and Steel Association (CISA) analyst, warned against "blind optimism" but said in a report that "the worst period for the steel market is already passing."